SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                                                regardless of the hardware configuration.
 By default the I²C address is set to 0x61.
                                                When saving changes after selecting a new I²C address, communication is automatically verified.
 If verification fails, the last known working I²C address will be restored automatically.
-In the unlikely event that an incompatible I²C address is stored and cannot be reconfigured through the menu, restart the system while holding SET to restore the default fail-safe I²C address (0x61).
+In the unlikely event that an incompatible I²C address is stored and cannot be reconfigured through the menu, reset or power-cycle the controller while holding SET to restore the default fail-safe I²C address (0x61).
                           • XTAL FREQUENCY   > This setting must match the actual PLL crystal frequency.
 The default PLL crystal frequency is 3.2 MHz, resulting in a theoretical upper VCO frequency of 1,638.35 MHz.
 If a PLL crystal frequency of 1.6 MHz is used, the theoretical upper VCO frequency will be 819.175 MHz, in which case any upper band limit exceeding this maximum value will be automatically adjusted accordingly.
                                                Note that compatibility of the TSA5511 with a 1.6 MHz crystal frequency is not officially supported; however, it has been empirically confirmed to work.
-                          • CHARGE PUMP      > This sets the PLL charge-pump current in locked state: high (220 µA), low (50 µA), or disabled.
+                          • CHARGE PUMP      > This sets the PLL charge-pump current in locked state to high (220 µA) or low (50 µA).
 It should be set to high for the DRFS06 exciter or to low for other platforms if required.
-Set it to disabled for testing purposes.
+The varicap drive can also be disabled for testing purposes.
                           • PORT MAPPING     > This setting maps corresponding output ports on the TSA5511 to drive an external lock indicator, an external unlock indicator and the transmitter RF output stage respectively.
 When using TSA5511 package variants with fewer available output ports, make sure that PORT MAPPING only selects physically available ports.